History of RNIB

 We are renamed RNIB

-Our name was officially changed to the Royal National Institute for the Blind, having received the Royal Charter in 1948.
-Our name changed to the Royal National Institute of Blind People rather than 'for' blind people when we became a Membership organisation.
+Our name was officially changed to the Royal National Institute for the Blind in 1953, having received the Royal Charter in 1949.
+In 2002 our name changed to the Royal National Institute of Blind People rather than 'for' blind people when we became a Membership organisation.

 Development of braille